 On January 17, 2012, we entered into an Employment Agreement with Dr. Balbir Brar in connection with his appointment as our President, effective January 1, 2012.
 Under the agreement, Dr. Brar must commit 20 hours each week to the Company and will receive an initial base salary of \$84,000 per year.
 On January 25, 2012, the Board granted Dr. Brar an option to purchase 225,000 shares of common stock with an exercise price of \$3.68 under the 2007 Plan.
 The option has a four year term and vests monthly over a 36 month period following the date of grant and vests in full upon a change of control, as defined in the 2007 Plan.
 Dr. Brar has agreed to not sell more than 5% of the shares of the Company's common stock acquired through the exercise of his stock options in any monthly period without the approval of the Board of Directors.
-We may terminate Dr. Brar's employment without notice for cause, and upon 60 days' notice without cause.
-Dr. Brar's employment will also terminate upon his death or disability, or Dr. Brar may terminate his employment upon 60 days' notice.
+We may terminate Dr. Brar's employment without notice for cause, and upon 60 days' notice.